Maintaining Winter Sidewalks

-Snow that remains on sidewalks is hazardous for everyone, but especially for people with limited mobility who may be severely injured from a fall on ice or snow.
-Uncleared walkways also make it difficult for people who deliver services in our city - mail carriers, meter readers, delivery drivers, firefighters, and paramedics.
-That is why the Community Standards Bylaw requires that you clean the public walks around your property down to the pavement within 48 hours of a snowfall.
+Snow and ice that remains on sidewalks is hazardous for everyone, but especially for people with limited mobility who may be severely injured from a fall on ice or snow.
+Uncleared walkways also make it difficult for people who deliver services in our city - mail carriers, meter readers, delivery drivers, firefighters and paramedics.
+That is why the Community Standards Bylaw requires that you clean the public sidewalks around your property removing all ice and snow.

-Property owners are also responsible for clearing snow from every walk and driveway on or beside a property with buildings normally occupied by people, including derelict buildings.
+Property owners are also responsible for clearing snow from every walk and driveway on or beside a property with buildings normally occupied by people, including derelict buildings or vacant properties.

 When you remove snow promptly after a snowfall, you play an important role in keeping our city moving safely in difficult weather.
-Be your neighbourhood's urban hero and make it great, within 48.
+The safety of your neighbourhood is in your hands this winter.